Route network simplification for transport planning

 3.3 Post-Processing

-Both skeletonisation and Voronoi outputs require post‑processing to remove ‘knots’ (short, tangled segments that form near intersections).
+Both skeletonization and Voronoi outputs require post‑processing to remove ‘knots’ (short, tangled segments that form near intersections).
 To remove these features, short segments are clustered together, and a central point for each cluster is determined.
 The end-points of longer lines that connect to these segment clusters are then realigned to the cluster’s central point, as illustrated in the Methods appendix.

 An additional optional stage is to simplify the network further by removing vertices that are not essential for the network’s connectivity, resulting in a primal network that captures the essential connectivity and layout of transport routes.
 The primal network is thus composed of direct lines connecting start and end points, representing a high level of simplification that prioritises the network’s structure and compression.